Waiyegolove/Moringa-Week-4-IP/README.md

 #### By **Waiyego Mburu**
 ## Description
-{It is the analysis of the Car sharing system of the city of Paris focusing mainly on Electric cars}
+It is the analysis of the Car sharing system of the city of Paris focusing mainly on Electric cars